nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 The `find` command allows you to match keywords or partial keywords with the entries, for example:<br><br>
 `find Sh` displays the students with names which contain `sh` in them, such as `Shaun` or `Amresh`.<br>
-This applies to all fields EXCEPT tags and subjects, where you will have to enter and find them by the tags and subjects in full.
+This applies to all fields EXCEPT tags and modules, where you will have to enter and find them by the tags and modules in full.

 > Format: `find FIELD KEYWORDS...` <br>
 * `FIELD` refers to the type of details such as name, address, email and so on.